Mission & Values

 We work with educators to create a more equitable society by fostering a culture of compassion, respect, and high expectations in public schools, so students who were once left behind can thrive.

-At Eskolta, we believe that our education system—imperfect though it may be—represents the key means of inspiring, equipping, and empowering young people to build a better future.
-Through our work, we aim for teachers and students to be supported and valued, affording them the opportunities and capacity to succeed.
+At Eskolta, we also believe that our education system represents the key means of inspiring, equipping, and empowering young people to build a better future.
+We value every student and educator as an individual and seek their input, knowledge, voice, and potential.
+Through our work, we aim for both teachers and students to feel supported and valued, and to be afforded true opportunities to succeed.

 We help schools make sense of data